designing a new home - 7 mistakes to avoid

 2. Designing a new home with poor house orientation

 For optimal light and natural heating/cooling, your home should have living spaces oriented towards the north.
 Called passive solar design, this can save you in the long run in energy bills.
 Of course, not every block allows for north orientation but with clever design you can usually incorporate the essence of this into your new home so make sure you chat with your builder and designer before locking anything down.
+In addition to passive solar design, integrating modern solar panel solutions can further enhance your home’s energy efficiency and sustainability.
+By harnessing the sun’s power directly, you can significantly reduce your reliance on traditional energy sources and lower your utility costs.

 3. Not factoring in enough storage space